 Jane’s Carousel

-I had so many restaurants and other activities saved during my research that we didn’t get the chance to check out in our 4 1/2 short days, but I am including them in case they may interest you:
+I had so many restaurants and other activities saved during my research that we didn’t get the chance to check out in our 4 1/2 short days, but I hope to visit again soon!

 Xiao Long Bao (小笼包)